opsumo/polkadot-cn-devops-priv/README.md

   Upon introspection from the initial attempt to successfully execute [Phase 0](./deploy-chain-0/README.md), to do a quick and dirty semi-automatic stateless deployment of a ParityTech released Polkadot Image with a UI viewer, we have arrived to a conclusion that the following Phases and targets could also be achieved, even though not necessarily within the Buildathon timeline.

-  The following other important Phases are also soft-targeted for implemenntation:
+  The following other important Phases (can be interchanged also as a Priority) are also soft-targeted for implementation during the Buildathon:

   1. [Phase 1](./deploy-chain-1/README.md): Deploy2K8 Test Polkadot Relay Chain + (Validators x n + Parachain + Collators x m) x l + CICD
   2. [Phase 2](./deploy-chain-2/README.md): Deploy2K8 Test (Custom Chain x n) + UI + CICD